5 big questions on quantum computing answered

 Though quantum is still in its infancy, Wells Fargo has been building partnerships and even creating quantum algorithms for years.

-For example, the company joined the IBM Quantum Network in 2019 and has dedicated a team of quantum researchers and programmers through the partnership with IBM and MIT.
+For example, the company joined the IBM Quantum Network in 2019 and has dedicated a team of quantum researchers and programmers through the partnership with IBM.
 Wells Fargo published six papers on quantum algorithms in 2022 — and more are coming.

 “We’re building quantum-friendly algorithms and we test them on IBM’s infrastructure,” Mehta said. “[What we’re saying is], as the value and usefulness of quantum computers starts to emerge, these are the kind of algorithms we want to execute.”